-My inspiration for this cowboy salad was from my love of cowboy caviar by Paula Deen and my favorite chopped salad from Corner Bakery.
+My inspiration for this cowboy salad was my love of cowboy caviar by Paula Deen and my favorite chopped salad from Corner Bakery.
 So, I created this fresh, delicious salad combining the best of both in this recipe.

 Healthy Cowboy CHopped Salad with Cowboy Caviar

 As I mentioned, this cowboy salad has a fun twist!
-Mixing a classic chopped salad and bean and corn salsa (cowboy caviar) give the recipe a little pizzaz!
+Mixing a classic chopped salad and bean and corn salsa (cowboy caviar) gives the recipe a little pizzaz!
 It becomes a side salad or main dish that even the pickiest eaters will love.

 This easy no-cook recipe includes lots of fresh and flavorful raw veggies.
 Plus, it has hearty goodness from creamy black beans and sweet corn.

 The salad is perfect as a dish to share at potlucks, BBQs, and picnics as there’s no meat here.
 It’s also great to make ahead for lunches, as it keeps really well.

 Just drain and rinse the canned ingredients, chop all of the veggies, and toss them together.
 Then, serve with your favorite southwestern dressing for a deliciously hearty – and healthy – side dish or main entree salad.

 As-is, this is a fantastic vegan-friendly recipe.
 However, feel free to swap or add ingredients as you like.

 - Romaine lettuce – You can also use other leafy greens like iceberg lettuce, kale, or spinach.